stakater/stakater-docs/docs/content/sre/pipelines/jenkins/jenkins-pipeline.md

 ## Declarative Pipeline

-Declarative Pipeline provide a simplified and opinionated syntax on top of jenkins pipeline sub-systems.
+Declarative Pipeline provide a simplified and opinionated syntax on top of Jenkins pipeline sub-systems.
 It supports the pipeline as code concept and makes the pipeline declarative hence easier to read, write and re-use.

 ### Example